-You play the game as Curtis Craig, a middle-aged cubicle worker at a high-tech computer company known as Wyntech.
+Players take control of Curtis Craig, a middle-aged cubicle worker at a high-tech computer company known as Wyntech.

 The game opens with a full motion video depicting an event a year prior to the game's plot line, showing Curtis in a mental institution undergoing shock therapy.
 Curtis promptly wakes up, showing the flashback as a dream sequence.
 The player will soon find out that Curtis' mental issues stem largely from an abusive childhood, inflicted upon him by his mother.
 His mother committed suicide shortly after, and his father was shown having been shot down in the street, allegedly by his employer, Wyntech; the same company that Curtis is currently employed by.

-As the story progresses, the character's relationships with other colleagues are established; Therese, a blonde haired woman, is shown flirting with Curtis, constantly seducing him until one night, she succeeds, causing him to have an affair; Bob, a rude, snarky coworker who is competing with Curtis for a promotion; Tom, a balding, kind-hearted man who encourages Curtis' work, constantly implying that he prefers him over Bob; and Paul Warner, the boss at Wyntech, who is as mysterious as the organization he's running.
+As the story progresses, the character's relationships with other colleagues are established.
+Therese, a blonde haired woman, is shown flirting with Curtis, constantly seducing him until one night, she succeeds, causing him to have an affair; Bob, a rude, snarky coworker who is competing with Curtis for a promotion; Tom, a balding, kind-hearted man who encourages Curtis' work, constantly implying that he prefers him over Bob; and Paul Warner, the boss at Wyntech, who is as mysterious as the organization he's running.

 Soon, Curtis starts noticing strange things going on, specifically while at work.
 He hears voices, gets phone calls from mysterious people, and even gets punched while nobody is around.
 Not only is Curtis stressed out enough by this, but murders going on in Wyntech are leaving him feeling as though maybe he is the culprit, that maybe his mental conditions are returning.
 Curtis makes an appointment at a local psychiatrist.

-Suspicious about his employers involvement in all of this, Curtis sneaks into his bosses office and gains access to the lower levels of the office building, where he finds secret labs, holding a portal to what seems like another dimension.
+Suspicious about his employers involvement in all of this, Curtis sneaks into his boss's office and gains access to the lower levels of the office building, where he finds secret labs, holding a portal to what seems like another dimension.
 Before he can enter the portal, Paul Warner, his boss, catches him.
 He tells Curtis that when he was a child, he was used for experimentation.
 Curtis had been put into the portal, and came out a clone, his actual self remaining inside the other dimension.
 His father was never told, and Paul goes on to taunt Curtis, calling him "inhuman" and a clone, a monster.
 Curtis proceeds to shoot at Paul with a hidden gun and runs into the portal.

 Once inside, Curtis finds himself alone in what looks like a dark, blueish cave filled with weird lights and odd creatures.
-After finding his way, he finds his actual self; the self that originally walked into this dimension as a child, years ago; the "real" Curtis, manifested into a monster, the monster that has been haunting Curtis and murdering his coworkers throughout the game.
-The monster explains it's reasoning for the murders; that it was trying to drive the cloned Curtis insane so that it could take over his body and return him to their dimension, where he belongs.
+After finding his way, he finds his actual self; the self that originally walked into this dimension as a child, years ago; the "real" Curtis, manifested into a monster, the monster that has been haunting Curtis and murdering his co workers throughout the game.
+The monster explains its reasoning for the murders; that it was trying to drive the cloned Curtis insane so that it could take over his body and return him to their dimension, where he belongs.
 He promptly kills the "real" Curtis, escapes the dimension and finds Jocilyn waiting for him on the other side.

 He has one final decision - whether to stay with Jocilyn, or go back into the other dimension, where voices call for him to return; if he stays, he will forever be a clone in a world where he doesn't belong; if he returns, then he won't be with Jocilyn anymore.

 The game plays like a typical adventure game in a 3rd person perspective.
 Inventory is displayed at the bottom of the screen while objects can be examined by dragging them to the "eye" in the controls.
 The "hand" icon turns to an arrow when the player can move in certain directions.
-Item collecting is common, as well as travelling between areas marked on your map.
+Item collecting is common, as well as travelling between areas marked on the map.